 - The program assigns a faculty advisor to assist all students with any requirements, course selection, academic needs, and the graduation process.

 - Students are often registered in classes with students in the Bachelor of Arts in Exceptional Student Education.
 This is an opportunity for further networking and sharing experiences in the students’ field of study and intended field of work.

 - The reduced student-teacher ratio allows for smaller classes scheduled at different times of day.

-- This program is offered online, on campus, and in a hybrid modality.
+- The Bachelor of Arts in Elementary Education program is offered online, on campus, and in a hybrid modality.

 - Students can join the Kappa Delta Psi International Honor Society, Alpha Epsilon Nu Chapter.
 This is an international organization with over 1.2 million members, which will allow our students to network with educators across the globe.

 - Its student teaching internship is conducted in a multicultural setting to help students develop teaching skills through practical experience.